Date of Award

 Quantitative analysis concluded independent living residents at Friendship Village were significantly happier than independent living residents at Oakleaf Village and across both independent and assisted living, participants at Friendship Village were significantly happier than participants at Oakleaf Village.
 Qualitative analysis found multiple themes during interviews including relocation, socialization, physical health, finding meaning in life, and opinions of other residents.
 This study has been able to continue building knowledge and information about the older adult population.
 There is, however, a need for more answers on the influence the physical structure of independent happiness.

 Watts, Morgan, "Physical Boundaries and Social Networks: How Structural Configurations and Networks of Support Influence Life Satisfaction in Assisted and Independent Living Facilities" (2018).
-Honors Thesis Projects.
+Undergraduate Honors Thesis Projects.
 64.